milosmitrovic/Special-MVC-Validation-Attributes/README.md

 [DateValidator] - for validating date format

-[DateFieldsCompare] - for date comparison if two date properties
+[DateFieldsCompare] - for date comparison of two date properties

 [DateTimeNowComparison] - for date comparison with current date or datetime